elysiumstation/black/docs/validators/run_relayer.md

 # Run an IBC Relayer

-Learn how to run an IBC Relayer for Planq. {synopsis}
+Learn how to run an IBC Relayer for Black. {synopsis}

 ## Minimum Requirements